Alicia Homs Ginel: Education and early career

 Born on 15 October 1993 in Palma de Mallorca, she obtained a degree in Political Science and Public Management at the Autonomous University of Barcelona.

 Homs subsequently worked as technical advisor to the Regional Ministry of Labor of the Balearic Islands.

 Political career

 Homs, who ran 17th in the Spanish Socialist Workers' Party list for the 2019 European Parliament election in Spain, was elected MEP.
-In parliament, she serves on the Committee on Employment and Social Affairs.
+In parliament, she served on the Committee on Employment and Social Affairs.

-In addition to her committee assignments, Homs is part of the European Parliament Intergroup on Disability, the European Parliament Intergroup on Seas, Rivers, Islands and Coastal Areas and the Spinelli Group.
+In addition to her committee assignments, Homs was part of the European Parliament Intergroup on Disability, the European Parliament Intergroup on Seas, Rivers, Islands and Coastal Areas and the Spinelli Group.